Heikki Kovalainen: 24 Hours of Le Mans

 Kovalainen was slated to compete in the 2021 24 Hours of Le Mans in the #72 Porsche 911 RSR-19 for HubAuto Racing, alongside fellow Super GT competitor Nick Cassidy and GT racer Dries Vanthoor; a clashing commitment caused by the rescheduling of the Suzuka Round of the 2021 Super GT Series meant that Kovalainen and Cassidy were ultimately unable to attend.
 They were replaced by Álvaro Parente and Maxime Martin.
 Despite this, Kovalainen stated that he would still be open to racing at Le Mans should an opportunity arise, although the Japan Rally Championship was still his priority.

 Extreme E

 Kovalainen made his Extreme E debut in the 2023 season for JBXE; he was partnered with Hedda Hosås.
 He was replaced with Andreas Bakkerud after two rounds of the championship.

 Personal life

 In 2014, Kovalainen married his English girlfriend Catherine Hyde, with whom he has been in a relationship since 2002.
 They live in Coppet, Switzerland.
 In June 2023 they welcomed their first child, a son.

-Kovalainen plays the drums and golfs in his free time.
+Kovalainen plays the drums and golf in his free time.

 Following a routine health check in November 2023, Kovalainen was diagnosed with an ascending aortic aneurysm.
 He underwent successful surgery to correct the dilation he had experienced, and recovered to return to racing in a few months.